-Information about scenic state byway drives that can be taken as day trips in Eastern Washington is provided for the Coulee Corridor Scenic Byway, Lewis and Clark Trail Scenic Byway, Palouse Scenic Byway, Yakima River Canyon Scenic Byway, and Yakama Scenic Byway.
-These scenic routes are all accessible within an hour or two drive from the Tri-Cities metropolitan area.
+Information about scenic state byway drives that can be taken as day trips in Eastern Washington is provided for the Coulee Corridor Scenic Byway, Lewis and Clark Trail Scenic Byway, Palouse Scenic Byway, and Yakima River Canyon Scenic Byway.
+These scenic routes are all accessible within an hour or two drive from Tri-Cities WA.

-In addition, a guide to scenic photo collections of Southeast Washington, including the Tri-Cities metropolitan area, is provided.
+In addition, a guide to scenic photo collections of Southeast Washington, including the Tri-Cities, is provided.
 These photo collections will show that this region is not just a bunch of brown hills!

 - Coulee Corridor Scenic Byway